uhafner/warnings-ng-plugin-devenv/README.md

 - [analysis-model-api-plugin](https://github.com/jenkinsci/analysis-model-api-plugin): A simple wrapper for the analysis model library.
 It provides the analysis-model classes as a Jenkins plugin.
 This overhead is required to simplify upgrades of the analysis-model module in Jenkins.
+- [code-coverage-api-plugin](https://github.com/jenkinsci/code-coverage-api-plugin): A plugin to read code coverage reports and show the corresponding results in Jenkins.
 - [forensics-api-plugin](https://github.com/jenkinsci/forensics-api-plugin): A Jenkins plug-in that defines an API to mine and analyze data from a source control repository.
 - [git-forensics-plugin](https://github.com/jenkinsci/git-forensics-plugin): A Jenkins plugin that